Skip Ahead To

 A public speaking instruction business makes money by charging clients for workshops and ongoing lessons in public speaking.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your public speaking instruction business is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your public speaking instruction business is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements